Concordium/concordium-node/concordium-node/README.md

 to be the build version. `X.Y.Z[.B]` is used as the product version in the installer.

 The node binary will be built at `.\target\release\concordium-node.exe`.
-However, running the node requires the consensus DLL, which is compiled to `..\concordium-consensus\HSdll.dll`.
+However, running the node requires the consensus DLL, which is compiled to `"$(stack path --local-install-root)\lib\concordium-consensus.dll"`.
-If you wish to run the node directly, you should copy `HSdll.dll` to the location of `concordium-node.exe`.
+If you wish to run the node directly, you should copy `concordium-consensus.dll` to the location of `concordium-node.exe`.
-The node also depends on a number of DLLs that are part of `stack`'s `msys2` installation.
+The node also depends on a `liblmdb.dll`, which is part of `stack`'s `msys2` installation.
+It also depends on the DLLs `concordium_base.dll`, `sha_2.dll` and `concordium_smart_contract_engine.dll` that are built as part of the build process.
 To run the node with these DLLs in the path, you can use `stack exec`, as in:

 ```console